roigle/roigle/README.md

 - 👋 Hi, I’m Rocío
 - 👀 I’m interested in Python, Django, JavaScript and CSS.
 - 🌱 I’m currently learning JavaScript and React.
-- 💞️ I’m looking to collaborate on cool projects.
+- 💞️ I’m looking to collaborate on cool projects!
 - 📫 How to reach me: on LinkedIn at https://bit.ly/3uykCDX

 <!---